ModSec-AdvLearn: Countering Adversarial SQL Injections with Robust Machine Learning: Experimental Analysis

-We can already observe that more than one-third of the rules are exploited by \wafamole to avoid detection, as the first block has a drop in the probability of being active.
-This is also confirmed by \autoref{fig:weights_comparison}, where we can see that most of the positive weights (i.e., the one that increases the scores towards the malicious class) assigned by \mlms (cyan) are all concentrated in the first group, which is exactly the one leveraged by adversarial attacks.
-On the contrary, \advms (yellow) is more robust since it spreads the importance on more rules, prioritizing the ones belonging to the second and third groups, making attacks harder to land and more easy to detect.
-Of course, in this analysis we focus on a linear model, which we have shown in \autoref{sec:exp-adv} to still be weak against adversarial attacks.
-Also, by looking at \autoref{fig:weights_comparison}, \advms attributes negative weights (i.e., decrease the score towards the benign class) to some features of the first block, hence giving space to \wafamole in finding adversarial examples.
-On the other hand, \advms RF is more robust because its non-linearity induces correlation between features, requiring the attacker to increase the number of affected rules, and thus increasing robustness as shown in \autoref{sec:exp-adv}.
+\myparagraph{Explaining Robustness of \advms.} Here we explain why \advms achieves better robustness, focusing on the linear SVM model.
+First, we compute the \emph{rule activation delta} as $\Delta \vct a_i = \vct a_i - \vct a^\prime_i$.
+It captures the difference between the probability that rule \emph{i} is activated by standard SQLi attacks ($\vct a_i$) and by their adversarial counterparts ($\vct a^\prime_i$).
+If $\Delta \vct a_i$ is positive (negative), it means that \wafamole is bypassing (activating) rule \emph{i}, and if it is zero it means that \wafamole does not affect rule \emph{i}.
+Second, as we are considering a linear model, we also inspect its feature weights and observe how they change when the same model is retrained on adversarial \gls{SQLi} queries.
+Within this scenario, we analyze how each rule is affected by the adversarial \gls{SQLi} attacks generated through \wafamole (\autoref{fig:rules_weigths_activation_prob}), as well as how differently the baseline \mlms SVM and the \advms SVM compute weights for each rule (\autoref{fig:rules_weigths_activation_prob}).
+In \autoref{fig:rules_weigths_activation_prob} we plot the probability that a rule is active, and we display how different the distributions induced by the malicious (cyan) and adversarial (yellow) SQLi queries are.
+The rules are sorted by their value of $\Delta \vct a_i$, and grouped into three classes (separated by vertical black lines): rules evaded by \wafamole (left), rules that \wafamole is unable to bypass (center), and rules that are triggered only by adversarial attacks as a side effect (right).
+The same order is also used for the weights of the \mlms \gls{SVM} and the \advms \gls{SVM} shown in~\autoref{fig:rules_weigths_activation_prob}.
+We can observe that more than one-third of the rules are exploited by \wafamole to avoid detection, as the first group has a drop in the probability of being active.
+This is also confirmed by~\autoref{fig:rules_weigths_activation_prob}, where we can see that most of the positive weights (i.e., the ones that increase the scores towards the malicious class) assigned by \mlms (cyan) are all concentrated in the first group, which is exactly the one leveraged by adversarial attacks.
+Conversely, \advms (yellow) is more robust since it spreads the importance on more rules, prioritizing the ones belonging to the second and third groups, making attacks harder to land and easier to detect.
+Of course, in this analysis, we focus on a linear model, which, as shown in~\autoref{sec:exp-adv} is still vulnerable to adversarial attacks.
+Indeed, by looking at~\autoref{fig:rules_weigths_activation_prob}, \advms attributes negative weights (i.e., those that decrease the score towards the benign class) to some features of the first block, hence leaving the ability to \wafamole to find some successful adversarial \gls{SQLi} queries.
+On the other hand, as shown in~\autoref{fig:adv_train_results}, for the most of the cases \advms \gls{RF} is more robust than the linear models counterpart as its non-linearity exploits relationships among different rules, forcing the attacker to manipulate more rules in a consistent manner to bypass detection.